-No Errors The system boot will not stop for any error.

-→ All Errors

-→ All, But Keyboard

-The system boot will not stop for a keyboard error but stop for all other

-errors.
-(Default)

-▶ All, But Diskette The system boot will not stop for a floppy disk drive error but stop for all other errors.

-▶ All, But Disk/Key The system boot will not stop for a keyboard or a floppy disk drive error but it will stop for all other errors.
+- ➤ No Errors The system boot will not stop for any error. - ➤ All Errors Whenever the BIOS detects a non-fatal error the system boot will stop. - ➤ All, But Keyboard The system boot will not stop for a keyboard error but stop for all other errors.
+(Default) - All, But Diskette The system boot will not stop for a floppy disk drive error but stop for all other errors. - ➤ All, But Disk/Key The system boot will not stop for a keyboard or a floppy disk drive error but it will stop for all other errors.

-☐ Memory
+∽ Memory